1,000+ Opportunities

 * * *

-Based on current listing details, eligibility includes: Nonprofit and public entities serving low‑income students and families in Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible entities serving low-income students and their families in high-poverty areas.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 20, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Illinois Nita M. Lowey 21st Century Community Learning Centers (CCLC) are due January 23, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.